Alex23087/MicroC/report/Report.md

 Global variables are initialised to the default value of their respective type (using `Llvm.const_null`), while local ones are not.
 This is mainly due to the LLVM IR instruction set.
 Local variables could have been initialised to default values as well, but because a 'declare and initialize' statement has not been implemented, this would have caused many double initializations (which might be optimized out by an analysis checking value usage, but it has been decided to leave less work to optimizers in this case).

-To perform arithmetic operations, the `nsw` variants have been used, as they represent C semantics, and can have a good impact on performance.
+To perform arithmetic operations, the `nsw` variants have been used, as they more closely represent C semantics, and can have a good impact on performance.
 This also applies to `inbounds gep`s.

 Importantly, it was not possible for some reason to define a target data layout and triplet, as an error occurred with LLVM stating there were no target architectures available.

-## Extensions
+## 4 - Extensions

 ### Pre-post
 Pre/post increments/decrements have been added, together with shorthand assignment operators.